 At the same time, these five figures correspond respectively to the five human Buddhas: Krakuchandra, Kanakamuni, Kashyapa, Gautama and Maitreya.

 Furthermore, there is a veneration to a list of 18 Arhats (Lohans) within the Chinese Buddhism, a group that supposedly has the Purpose (Dharma) of caring the Buddhist Spirituality and wait for the advent of Metteyya.

 Buddhas in Maitriyana

-Just as the 28 Buddhas of Theravada and the 28 Indian Patriarchs of Zen, the Maitriyana makes a list recognising 28 Buddhas that have appeared throughout the entire history.
+Just as the 28 Buddhas of Theravada and the 28 Indian Patriarchs of Zen, the Maitriyana makes a list recognising 28 Samyaksambuddhas that have appeared throughout the entire history.
 Many of them are Buddhists, while others are not.
 While the vast majority of them attained Awakening (Bodhi) for their own spiritual merit, others were able to go beyond the conventional system of lineages and they developed a Reconciliatory Spirituality.
 The Maitriyana pays tribute to these supreme human beings.

 - Siddharta Gautama

 - Guifeng Zongmi

 - Francis of Asisi